pxlnic/100-days-of-frontend-code-2022/log.md

 # 100 Days Of Code - Log

+## Day 8: March 7, 2022

+**Today's Progress:** Code clean up, enhanced logic planning, ...
+- Planning for logic to check for and confirm a change in case data would be lost
+    - i.e. editing a "Todo" and clicking the "Add" button (add logic to check if todo form has any data)
+- NOTE: Returning to Weekday Coding (took a break due to busy work project and being in a friends wedding).

+**Thoughts:** Took some time to plan out and think aobut how to work with confirmations.
+Added logic to check for FormData.

+**Link to work:** In the 'vue-js-todo-app' folder

+**Image:** N/A

+***

 ## Day 7: February 28, 2022

 **Today's Progress:** Fixed transition. localStorage working.
 Started Stats.